momentohq/client-sdk-dotnet/README.template.md

 {% include "./examples/MomentoUsage/Program.cs" %}
 ```

-Note that the above code requires an environment variable named MOMENTO_AUTH_TOKEN which must
+Note that the above code requires an environment variable named MOMENTO_API_KEY which must
-be set to a valid [Momento authentication token](https://docs.momentohq.com/docs/getting-started#obtain-an-auth-token).
+be set to a valid [Momento authentication token](https://docs.momentohq.com/cache/develop/authentication/api-keys).

 ## Getting Started and Documentation